After I transform my word resume from word to markdown, I felt boring.

 - current interest is

-, particularly the full-backend-stack, including clients, services, data store and its environment.
+dynamic software system performance tuning, particularly the full-backend-stack, including clients, services, data store and its environment.

 What I am looking for